hoodiehq/hood.ie/blog/MeetthehoodiesNickHehr.md

 #3.
 What’s your favorite use of Hoodie in the wild?

-I don’t have any Hoodie apps in production at the moment but I have been working on combining it with another open-source project called Tessel, to which I’ve recently started contributing.
+I don’t have any Hoodie apps in production at the moment but I have been working on combining it with another open-source project called Tessel ( https://tessel.io/), to which I’ve recently started contributing.
 Tessel is a custom development board and software platform that can be programmed using Node.js.
 My goal is to use Hoodie and Tessel to make an approachable, open-source IoT stack for folks to connect their web apps to embeddable hardware.
 It’s a work in progress that I hope to have working later this year.

 #4.
 What in your opinion makes the Hoodie project unique and interesting?